30 million adults suffer from thyroid imbalance. Don’t let dysfunction go undiagnosed.

 Levels of key thyroid hormones can indicate whether there is a thyroid imbalance.
 These include:

-Produced by the pituitary gland, TSH acts on the thyroid gland to stimulate production of the thyroid hormones T4 and T3.
+Produced by the pituitary gland, TSH acts on the thyroid gland to stimulate production of the thyroid hormone thyroxine (T4).

 The predominant hormone produced by the thyroid gland, T4 is converted to its active form, T3, within cells.